 An employer is not prohibited from offering an applicant information regarding wage or salary rates set for the job position by collective bargaining agreements or by civil service or other laws, or from paying those rates if the applicant is hired.

-An employer that does business, employs employees, or takes applications for employment in at least one state other than New Jersey is not prohibited from including an inquiry regarding salary history on an employment application, so long as immediately preceding the salary history inquiry on the employment application, there is a statement that an applicant for a position the physical location of which will be in whole, or substantial part, in New Jersey is instructed not to answer the salary history inquiry.
+An employer with operations or employees in at least one state other than New Jersey is not prohibited from including an inquiry regarding salary history on an employment application, so long as immediately preceding the salary history inquiry on the employment application, there is a statement that an applicant for a position the physical location of which will be in whole, or substantial part, in New Jersey is instructed not to answer the salary history inquiry.

 The New Mexico Fair Pay for Women Act prohibits employers with 4 or more employees from discriminating within any establishment between employees on the basis of sex by paying wages to employees in the establishment at a rate less than the rate that the employer pays wages to employees of the opposite sex for equal work on jobs the performance of which requires equal skill, effort and responsibility and that are performed under similar working conditions.